-Fortunate for Vasiliy, size and reach disadvantage has never been a problem of his, evidenced by any contests in the amateurs where he perfectly orchestrated his movement, defense to get in and carefully place the punches he needed to land, most notably in his amateur fight against now-unified WBC/WBO Junior-Welterweight Champion 🇺🇸Jose Carlos Ramirez, who stands at 5’10 and fights tall, who also possessed a 7 inch reach advantage over Vasiliy, yet he couldn’t handle the Ukrainian fighter, or keep him at bay, losing wide in the point scoring system.
+Fortunate for Vasiliy, size and reach disadvantage has never been a problem of his throughout his career, evidenced by any contests in the amateurs where he perfectly orchestrated his movement, defense to get in and carefully place the punches he needed to land, most notably in his amateur fight against now-unified WBC/WBO Junior-Welterweight World Champion 🇺🇸Jose Carlos Ramirez, who stands at 5’10 and fights tall, who also possessed a 7 inch reach advantage over Vasiliy, yet he couldn’t handle the Ukrainian fighter, or keep him at bay, losing wide in the point scoring system.

 There are plenty examples, not just in the amateurs, but in the pros as well where Lomachenko shows complete mastery of distance, defense, angular assault, footwork and countering ability to render height and reach as a disadvantage against him a non-issue, maintaining his defensive integrity while he steps into his desired range where he can’t be countered effectively coming in, and letting his shots go at the right time either when he sees an opening, or anything that he can counter over, or under the shots of his opponent.